lclh813/DB_EDA/README.md

  |      3 | KIWI           | Kiwifruit  |

 ### 2.3.
 Data Processing
-- Combine Data1 and Data2 in such a condition that the first 4 letters of "fruit Name ID" in Data1 are identical with "Fruit Type ID" in Data2.
+- Combine Data1 and Data2 in such a condition that the first 4 letters of "Fruit_Name_ID" in Data1 are identical with "Fruit_Type_ID" in Data2.
 - Summarize what kind of fruits each store often reorders.

  | Store   | Fruit Type     |